zzxwill/oss/intl.en-US/API Reference/Multipart upload operations/UploadPartCopy.md

 UploadPartCopy uploads a part by copying data from an existing object.

 You can add an x-oss-copy-source header in the Upload Part request to call the Upload Part Copy interface.
 When copying a file larger than 1 GB, you must use the Upload Part Copy method.
 For the Upload Part Copy operation,  the source bucket and the target bucket must be in the same region.
-If you want to copy a file that is less than 1 GB by a single operation, you can refer to Copy Object.
+If you want to copy a file that is less than 1 GB by a single operation, you can use the Copy Object method.

 ## Request syntax  {#section_gqh_crx_wdb .section}